prilosac/LemeTechOne-Firmware/UserGuide.md

 4) Select the HayBox profile from the profile dropdown, and click Load (NOT Save)
 5) Make sure the correct device is selected in the device dropdown
 6) Click Close
-* macOS only supports DInput (and not very well), so if using a Pico/RP2040-based controller you will have to force DInput mode by holding Z on plugin, and even then it may not work.
+* macOS only supports DInput (and not very well), so you will have to force DInput mode by holding Z on plugin, and even then it may not work.
 It may work, but this will be considered unsupported usage.

 ## Controller behavior
 There are multiple modes in which the controller can be used, as well as various options within many of the modes.
 There are two aspects to this: